 For the purposes of this report, the anticipated water demands have been assumed to be directly related to twice the anticipated sewage flow demands for the development.
 Based on Appendix 4-A (Daily Sewage Flow for Various Establishments) of the City of Ottawa's Sewer Design Guidelines and Table 8.2.1.3.B of the Ontario Building Code (OBC), the anticipated average sewage flow for various buildings and places of employment with office workers is 75 L/person/day.
-It is understood that 12 employees are expected to use the facility on any given day, and so, the resulting average daily water volume demand was calculated to be 1,800 L for the facility.
+It is understood that 5 employees are expected to use the facility on any given day, and so, the resulting average daily water volume demand was calculated to be 750 L for the facility.

-Based on the water quantity results presented in the Gemtec Hydrogeology Investigation report, the existing well on site is capable of providing sufficient water quantity for typical commercial developments in the area.
+As noted in Gemtec's report, it is understood that PW-122 is currently servicing the development at 122 Reis Road, and based on consultation with the Owner and employees, the water quantity has been sufficient to service the property.
+Based on the water quantity results presented in the Gemtec Hydrogeology Investigation report, the existing well on site (PW-122) is capable of providing sufficient water quantity for typical commercial developments in the area.
 The water demand results are summarized in Table 1, below.